 Not to mention, that situation puts her in a vulnerable position for catching fleas.

-- Provide privacy in the form of bushes and shrubs that give your cat some cover to hide behind when she does her thing
+- Provide privacy in the form of bushes and shrubs that give your cat some cover to hide behind when she does her thing.

-- Be pretty close to the house
+- Be pretty close to the house.

-- Have good quality soil that’s easy for her to dig
+- Have good quality soil that’s easy for her to dig.

 If you don’t have a lot of foliage around your yard to give your cats cover and security, a good idea is to construct a little kitty latrine of your own by digging a little pit and placing her favorite litter inside it.
 You can gradually begin mixing the litter with soil and in time, stop using the litter altogether.

-The first thing you want to do is choose a good spot for the designated outdoor kitty bathroom.
-As mentioned above, a relatively quiet and private place is best.
-Cats aren’t exactly dogs, but may still get distracted by a squirrel.
+Keep in mind cats aren’t exactly dogs, but may still get distracted by a squirrel.
 They also don’t react well to being startled.
 Not to mention that cats can be very finicky and will likely prefer an area that provides some privacy and makes it easy to bury their waste.

 A fenced-in yard that isn’t being used by stray cats, dogs or playing children can reduce the risk of outside elements interfering with training your cat to go outside.